-Restrictions on Equity.
-Pursuant to the terms of our Amended and Restated Policy for Stock Trading by Officers, Directors and Certain Other Employees, our executive officers are prohibited from engaging in speculative trading with respect to securities of our Company, including any hedging transactions.
-In addition, pursuant to that policy, our executive officers may not pledge or otherwise transfer any beneficial ownership in our Company's securities without prior notification and approval by our Chief Executive Officer or Chief Financial Officer.
+Restrictions on Hedging or Pledging.
+Pursuant to the terms of the Company's Amended and Restated Policy for Stock Trading by Officers, Directors and Certain Other Employees, executive officers are prohibited from engaging in short sales, transactions involving put or call options, hedging transactions and other inherently speculative transactions with respect to our stock at any time.
+In addition, pursuant to that policy, executive officers may not pledge or otherwise transfer any beneficially owned Company securities without prior notification and approval by the Chief Executive Officer or Chief Financial Officer.